AgileKip/site/_pages/about.md

 [Tacin](https://ieeexplore.ieee.org/document/9279201)
 [Critical Path](http://ksiresearchorg.ipage.com/seke/seke19paper/seke19paper_4.pdf) and
 [RBAC](https://link.springer.com/article/10.1007%2Fs10207-016-0314-4)Cheers abd.
 In a nutshell, we understand Agile Software Development Processes as extremely flexible
 [Business Processes](https://link.springer.com/book/10.1007/978-3-662-56509-4) that are heavily dependent on individuals and have a distinct approach to mapping Process Models to Process Instances (executions).
-As s result, we are confident some techniques we have developed for Agile Software Development Processes such as assessing agility
+As a result, we are confident some techniques we have developed for Agile Software Development Processes such as assessing agility
 [AgileQube](https://ieeexplore.ieee.org/document/9072369), discovering tasks experts and similar tasks [Tacin](https://ieeexplore.ieee.org/document/9279201) and supporting model-to-instance reconciliation [SDP-Reconciliation](https://dl.acm.org/doi/10.1145/2695664.2696046), may likewise improve flexible Business Processes.